trongminh03/SLUET/README.md

-# SoICT Hackathon 2023: Vietnamese Spoken Language Understanding Challenge
+# SLUET: A novel method for Vietnamese Spoken Language Understanding
 ## Overview
 - This repository contains 2 modules:
      - Speech to Text module.